COSC3020/fibonacci-invariants-chenry900-1/README.md

 most important part.
 You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.

-The base case is n = 0 returns [0] when n is 1 it returns [0, 1].
-So the array will have the correct number up to fib(n-1).
-So the invariant would be fib(n-1).
+The invariant would be that the array will contain the previous 2 numbers in the fibonacci sequence that when added together gets the next number in the sequence.

 code copied from my submission last semester.